Programmes

 Degree

-Master of Social Science in Law (LL.M.)
+Master in Technology Law

 Duration